 The Unwelcome Warlock is the eleventh Ethshar novel; it was the third written as a reader-financed online serial.
 The serial ran from June 2010 through March 2011 under the title The Final Calling.

-The novel is about the end of warlockry in the World of Ethshar.
-It's a sequel to Night of Madness, and to at least three other Ethshar novels as well -- I'm not saying which because I don't want to spoil any surprises.
+The novel is about the end of warlockry in the World of Ethshar -- a subject that readers had asked me about fairly often.
+It's a sequel to Night of Madness, and to at least three other Ethshar novels as well; I'm not saying which because I don't want to spoil any surprises.
 Several familiar characters reappear.

 It was published by Wildside Press in 2012 as a trade paperback, available from Amazon, Barnes & Noble,